Late Paleozoic icehouse: Termination

 Earth's increased planetary albedo produced by the expanding ice sheets would lead to positive feedback loops, spreading the ice sheets still further, until the process hit a limit.
 Falling global temperatures would eventually limit plant growth, and the rising levels of oxygen would increase the frequency of fire-storms because damp plant matter could burn.
-Both these effects return carbon dioxide to the atmosphere, reversing the "snowball" effect and forcing the greenhouse effect, with CO_{2} levels rising to 300 ppm in the following Permian period.
+Both these effects return carbon dioxide to the atmosphere, reversing the "snowball" effect and forcing the greenhouse effect, with carbon dioxide levels rising to 300 ppm in the following Permian period.
 From a record low 298 million years ago, the CO2-level in the atmosphere rose abruptly to 4-fold 294 million years ago.

 Once these factors brought a halt and a small reversal in the spread of ice sheets, the lower planetary albedo resulting from the fall in size of the glaciated areas would have been enough for warmer summers and winters and thus limit the depth of snowfields in areas from which the glaciers expanded.
 Rising sea levels produced by global warming drowned the large areas of flatland where previously anoxic swamps assisted in burial and removal of carbon (as coal).
 With a smaller area for deposition of carbon, more carbon dioxide was returned to the atmosphere, further warming the planet.
 Over the course of the Early and Middle Permian, glacial periods became progressively shorter while warm interglacials became longer, gradually transitioning the world from an icehouse to a greenhouse as the Permian progressed.
-Obliquity nodes that triggered glacial expansion and increased tropical precipitation before 285.1 Mya became linked to intervals of marine anoxia and increased terrestrial aridification after this point, a turning point signifying the icehouse-greenhouse transition.
+Obliquity nodes that triggered glacial expansion and increased tropical precipitation before 285.1 million years ago became linked to intervals of marine anoxia and increased terrestrial aridification after this point, a turning point signifying the icehouse-greenhouse transition.
 Increased lacustrine methane emissions acted as a positive feedback enhancing warming.
-The LPIA finally ended for good around 255 Ma.
+The Late Paleozoic icehouse finally ended around 255 million years ago.